This is a brief overview of a journey from failure to redemption.

 Staggeringly, he describes me as a useful historian.
 I’m very flattered and very proud, if a little embarrassed.

 I suspect the only reason I don’t have a similar disaster anecdote to tell about history is because I dropped the subject at the age of 14.
-I don’t even have a GCSE.
+I don’t even have a GCSE in history.

 Maybe I do have a talent, then – for wool-pulling.
 I’ll take what I can get!